Holek/facebook_share/README.md

 * *appid* - your Facebook application ID that will connect your site to Facebook
 * *status*. *cookie* and *xfbml* - as described at [FB.init JS SDK](http://developers.facebook.com/docs/reference/javascript/fb.init/)
-* *locale* - Facebook locale code representations, ie. en_US, de_DE, pl_PL, etc. The full list of Facebook supported languages is available in http://www.facebook.com/translations/FacebookLocales.xml or at [Facebook Developer Wiki](http://fbdevwiki.com/wiki/Locales)
+* *locale* - Facebook locale code representations, ie. en_US, de_DE, pl_PL, etc. The full list of Facebook supported languages is available in http://www.facebook.com/translations/FacebookLocales.xml or at [Facebook Developer Wiki](http://fbdevwiki.com/wiki/Locales).
+If your locale has both parts of the string the same, for example "de_DE", "pl_PL", since version 0.0.4 you can put just "de" or "pl", etc. The script **does not** check for validity of given locale.
 * *selector* - a selector to target Facebook share binding, ".fb_share" by default
 * any other parameter will be passed to Facebook's **[FB.ui](http://developers.facebook.com/docs/reference/javascript/fb.ui/)** function, so you can use whichever parameters you need, except for *method*, which defaults always to *publish.stream*